andrews1022/react-typescript-project-setup/gatsby/contentful-blog.md

 ## Testing the Workflow Pt.
 2 - Simple Contentful Change

 Let's test our workflow some more by making a simple change in the Contentful backend.
-The setup script created some starter models and content for us, so we will make a simple change to the Person content "John Doe".
+The setup script created some starter models and content for us, so we will make a simple change to the Person content `John Doe`.
 This will prove that whenever we make a change in Contentful, it will automatically trigger a re-build of the site on Gatsby Cloud.

 - Go to the Contentful Space
-- Go to the Content tab, and click on the John Doe piece of Content
+  - Go to the `Content` tab, and click on the `John Doe` piece of content
-- Make a simple change, like to the name
+  - Make a simple change, like to the name, then click `Publish Changes`
 - Go to your Gatsby Dashboard
   - The build time for this is typically VERY quick, ~3-4 seconds
   - You should see the change on the site